DeepakJason/linux-to-windows-remote-exec/windows-commands.md

   - Path: Run `sc qc <servicename> | findstr /i /c:"binary_path_name"`.
 Unfortunately, this has to be done on a per-service basis.
   - Description: Run `sc qdescription <servicename>`.
 Unfortunately, this has to be done on a per-service basis.

+- Ports
+  - Port, Services, Name: Run `netstat /an`.
+You can also run `netstat /anbo`, but this requires admin to be elevated.
-- Ports (Port, Services, Name, Path, Compliant, Version, Vulnerability Count)
+  - Path, Compliant, Version, Vulnerability Count: @TODO

 - Storage Volumes

+## A quick note on PowerShell commands

+Much of these information can also be extracted via PowerShell scripts/cmdlets.
+However, I'm excluding them for now, given the short delivery deadline and audience's lack of familiarity with PowerShell.